 Steven grew up on the Dakota prairies, where his great-grandfathers had homesteaded 100 years before.
 A love of nature and an innate commitment to sustainability were the outgrowth of these early experiences.

 Though he worked as a flight attendant and a humane society public relations director in his twenties, most of Rick’s career has been devoted to independent schools.
 He held teaching and administrative roles at Choate Rosemary Hall, Pingree and St. Paul's Schools and served as executive director of The Association of Boarding Schools in Boston and Washington, DC for 9 years.
 Locally, he was head of The Grammar School, Director of Admission at The Putney School and the Compass School before retiring in 2015.
 Rick lives in Cambridgeport and has two daughters.
-He serves as board chair of the Windmill Hill Pinnacle Association.
+He also serves on the board of the Grammer School.

 Will collected Golden Nature Guides as a kid, and still keeps the dog-eared copies as totems to the force that inflamed him back then.
 That fire has only grown over the years, and animates his living daily.
 He is blessed to live in heaven at the end of a Vermont dirt road, and strives to create music and gardens that honor the beauty and mystery of nature.